lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 ### Use TanStack React Query to handle caching and hooks, hand-roll integration with redux

-- `+/-` Very similar to hand-rolling everthing but...
+- `+/-` Very similar to hand-rolling everything but...
 - `+` helps solve react-hook-based API calls (has a base hook which makes creating cached query hooks relatively straightforward)
 - `-` Caching is done per-hook, hard to invalidate caches across endpoints